 The problems we talked about weren't his alone.
 Many of the things that affected the Afghan citizen affected the military as well.
 Floods that drove hundreds of thousands of Pakistanis flooding into Afghanistan, bringing with them their Madrassa radicalism.
 Drought.
 Attacks in the area.
 We actually had a lot more in common than I'd have thought.

 I had similar conversations with friends in the States.
-We were fighting the Taliban, sure, but the real victims were the ones who'd been living under the Taliban since that one-eyed bastard, Mullah Omar brought Taliban Rule to Afghanistan in 1994.
+We were fighting the Taliban, sure, but the real victims were the ones who'd been living among the fighting that plagued Afghanistan for centuries.
+Who was in power at any given moment was not particularly important to the regular Afghan, unless it was his tribe benefitting.
 So I admitted to myself that the side-eyed glances from my allies weren't as detrimental as my friendship with Z was beneficial.

 Pat Frank once wrote "Small nations, when treated as equals, become the firmest of allies."
 It wouldn't be long before I realize how true that was on a personal level, as well... and I'd find that sometimes, being part of a larger force didn't do much good when it comes to saving those allies.

 My job began to pick up after a few months, and I was sent pretty routinely to move around Afghanistan.